kvatnynito/kvatnynito/README.md

-## Hi, I’m Kevin — Blue Team / SOC Analyst Aspiree.
+## Hi, I’m Kevin — IT Maintainer for networks and security.

-I’m an entry-level SOC Analyst candidate who learns by building.
+I’m someone who learns by building and maintaining.
 I built a segmented homelab and a Windows telemetry pipeline, then used that data to practice incident investigations—writing case files with timelines, artifacts/IOCs, and repeatable searches/queries across Splunk, Elastic/Kibana, and Wazuh.
 I’m strongest in alert triage, log analysis, and communicating technical findings clearly.

 ---